hyperledger/indy-hipe/text/indy-docs-repo/README.md

 Many developers are comfortable browsing through repositories; however, an increasing number of less tech-savvy consumers will begin to take interest in Indy, increasing the demand for a more straightforward selection of documentation.

-There have been several efforts to standardize the documentation for the Indy project, and each have been useful in their own way (not without their own flaws).
+There have been several efforts to standardize the documentation for the Indy project, and each has been useful in their own way (not without their own flaws).
 A single, appropriately named indy-docs repo would eliminate confusion around where to find the documentation, especially if found with a good looking GitHub Page.

 ### Alternatives

-As noted below, Hyperledger Fabric has utilized **ReadTheDocs** for their [documentation](https://hyperledger-fabric.readthedocs.io/).
-Similar to GitHub Pages, ReadTheDocs enables the organization of various files into a structured website, almost like a book with its chapters, appendices, and table of contents.

 Additionally, there are several other markdown compilers (such as **MkDocs** and **mdBook**) that could help with this structure.